blackluv/luckyscriptions/README.md

 ## Bellmap

-You may bulk mint bellmap by specifying an address to receive and a start and end bellmap number
+You may bulk mint luckymap by specifying an address to receive and a start and end luckymap number

 ```
-node . mint-bellmap <address> <start> <end>
+node . mint-luckymap <address> <start> <end>
 ```

 Examples:

 ```
-node . mint-bellmap BQQcsCCBiQn1aJsrrNzTg4Lm7MMd1PzZHq 0 100
+node . mint-luckymap BQQcsCCBiQn1aJsrrNzTg4Lm7MMd1PzZHq 0 100
 ```

 ## Viewing